On the Power of Differentiable Learning versus PAC and SQ Learning: The Mini-Batch Statistical Query Model

 Furthermore, for every runtime $\TIME$ it holds for $\TIME' = \poly(n,b,\TIME)$ that

 \end{restatable} \end{thmB}

-On the other hand, when the the mini-batch size $b$ is large relative to the precision (i.e.~the arbitrary error $\tau$ is large relative to the sampling error $1/\sqrt{b}$), $\bSQ$ is on more powerful than standrard $\SQ$: \begin{thmC} \begin{restatable}{theorem}{bSQtoSQ}{\em ($\bSQ$ to $\SQ$)} There exist a constant $C \ge 0$ such that for all $\delta > 0$, \textbf{for all} $k$, {\boldmath $\tau$}, {\boldmath $b$}, $p$, $r$, such that {\boldmath $b\tau^2 > C \log(kp/\delta)$}, it holds that
+On the other hand, when the the mini-batch size $b$ is large relative to the precision (i.e.~the arbitrary error $\tau$ is large relative to the sampling error $1/\sqrt{b}$), $\bSQ$ is no more powerful than standard $\SQ$: \begin{thmC} \begin{restatable}{theorem}{bSQtoSQ}{\em ($\bSQ$ to $\SQ$)} There exists a constant $C \ge 0$ such that for all $\delta > 0$, \textbf{for all} $k$, {\boldmath $\tau$}, {\boldmath $b$}, $p$, $r$, such that {\boldmath $b\tau^2 > C \log(kp/\delta)$}, it holds that

 Furthermore, for any runtime $\TIME$ it holds for $\TIME' = \poly(\TIME)$ that

 \end{restatable} \end{thmC} \begin{proof}[Proof Sketch.]
 When $b \gg 1/\tau^2$, the differences between the empirical and population averages become (with high probability) much smaller than the tolerance $\tau$, the population statistical query answers are valid responses to queries on the mini-batch, and we can thus simulate $\bSQ$ using $\SQ$.
 We do need to make sure this holds uniformly for the $p$ parallel scalar queries, and across all $k$ rounds---see \cref{subsec:bSQ-vs-SQ-proofs} for a complete proof. \end{proof}